Key Takeaways

 Copyright Infringement

 Copyright infringement is the unauthorised use or sharing of protected work, which violates the owner’s exclusive rights.
-For instance, using someone’s song or design without permission is considered an infringement.

-It’s recommended to seek advice from a legal professional for concerns about copyright or trademark law.
+It’s recommended to seek legal advice from a professional for concerns about copyright or trademark law.

 How Does Violation of Copyright Occur in T-Shirt Designs?